-Selected recent publications (from more than 260 articles, chapters and books):
+Recent publications (from more than 340 papers and reviews):

 - Hao, X., Li, X., Pal, C., Hobman, J., Larsson, D.G., Saquib, Q., Alwathnani, H.A., Rosen, B.P., Zhu, Y.G., Rensing, C. Bacterial resistance to arsenic protects against protist killing.
 Biometals.
 30,307-311 (2017).
 PMID: 28210928